A stunning Potato Pie with Smoked Salmon and Dill. Recipe with step-by-step photos.

 - Add the onion and sauté for about 10 minutes until it is soft and lightly golden.

-- Line the base of the tart tin with the cooked onions.
+- Line the base of the pastry-lined pie dish with the cooked onions.

 - Thickly slice the potatoes and arrange them over the onions.